brianemery/hfr_cs_processing/README.md

   MUSIC error from Stoica and Nehorai (1989) used in Emery and Washburn (2018).
 - Uses my version of CODAR's method for single vs dual determination.
 This part is a work in progress for other arrays.
+- Will work with data from LERA and WERA (in theory).
+It has been used to process LERA data - contact me if you're interested.

 HOW TO USE IT